-Placement of unassigned sections with the .ANY module selector.
+Placement of unassigned sections.

-L6406W: No space in execution regions with .ANY selector matching Section <name>(<objname>).
+L6406W: No space in execution regions with .ANY selector matching Section $\langle name \rangle (\langle objname \rangle)$ .

-This occurs if there is not sufficient space in the scatter file regions containing .ANY to place the section listed.
+This occurs if there is not sufficient space in the scatter file regions containing .any to place the section listed.
 You must modify your scatter file to ensure there is sufficient space for the section.

-Placement of unassigned sections with the .ANY module selector.
+Placement of unassigned sections.